mozilla/sccache/docs/DistributedQuickstart.md

 Configure a build server
 ------------------------

 A build server communicates with the scheduler and executes compiles requested by clients.
 Only Linux is supported for running a build server, but executing cross-compile requests from macOS/Windows clients is supported.
+You can also run a build server on FreeBSD, please see [distributed sccache on FreeBSD](DistributedFreeBSD.md).

 The build server requires [bubblewrap](https://github.com/projectatomic/bubblewrap) to sandbox execution, at least version 0.3.0.
 Verify your version of bubblewrap *before* attempting to run the server.
 On Ubuntu 18.10+ you can `apt install bubblewrap` to install it.
 If you build from source you will need to first install your distro's equivalent of the `libcap-dev` package.